LaunchCodeEducation/liftoff/src/modules/demo-projects/expense-tracker/index.rst

 has some unknowns around how user authentication will work.
-He also wants to use `test-driven development <https://en.wikipedia.org/wiki/Test-driven_development>`__ which he hasn’t done in Spring and will have to learn about.
+He also wants to use `test-driven development <https://en.wikipedia.org/wiki/Test-driven_development>`__ which he hasn't done in Spring and will have to learn about.

 Assignment: Project Outline
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^